jacqueline-kraus/MS1-Discover-NZ/README.md

 ## Bugs and problems
 - When browsing the website on desktop, there is a bug in the navigation menu.
 When opening the dropdown (Planning) and clicking on any item, by clicking the item has a blue background.
 This should not be the case.
 - On some tablet devices the dropdown menu items are centered instead of right aligned.
+- On the Lord of the rings page the text on the images was not properly readable.
+This was fixed by adding a text-shadow to the CSS.
 # Deployment
 ## Github pages